JCSDA-internal/eva-docs/doc/eva_user_guide/plotting_backends/EMCPy/batch_plotting.md

 ### Figure

-This section is responsible for the high-end figure design such as the layout of subplots, the figure title, figure size, output filename and more.
+This section is responsible for the high-level figure design such as the layout of subplots, the figure title, figure size, output filename and more.

 ```
     figure: